JanPeregrim/CityArt/README.md

 - Admin Tools: Admin users have access to additional tools and functionalities for managing monuments.
 This includes the ability to add new monuments, delete existing ones, and modify monument information as needed.

+## Usage
+- User Interface: Upon launching the application, users see a map with monument locations.
+They can navigate to individual monuments and view details about each monument.
+Users have the option to search among monuments and report damage.
+- Curator Interface:  Curator have access to a special interface where they can change the status of monuments and view damage reports.
+- Admin Interface:  Admins have access to an interface where they can add, delete, and modify information about monuments.

 ## User

 ![User-ezgif com-resize](https://github.com/JanPeregrim/CityArt/assets/130740859/31c41d7d-eccd-4766-84d4-acc710fe9cfb)